redbooth/teambox/README.md

 # Teambox
 ## Collaboration just got better

-[Teambox is project management software][teambox] built on Ruby on Rails with a focus on collaboration.
+[Teambox is project management software](http://teambox.com/) built on Ruby on Rails with a focus on collaboration.

 Teambox workflow is project-centered; each project being visible only to people invited to it.
 Projects have a status wall, conversations, tasks, shared pages and file uploads.
 You can even post to everywhere just using email.

-You can [try Teambox online][teambox] for free to see how it works.
+You can [try Teambox online](http://teambox.com/) for free to see how it works.
 Teambox is open-source software, meaning you can also download it, change its code and host yourself.

 Project info